Wissotzky Tea: 19th century

 In 1885, Kalonymus Zev Wissotzky visited the Holy Land, about which he later wrote a book.
 In that year, Wissotzky, who founded the tea company carrying his name in 1849, was already a wealthy and influential man, and was called "the Russian king of tea".

 He had become a prominent figure in the proto-Zionist Hovevei Zion movement and was part of the leadership of the Bilu movement, founded in 1882.
 In 1885 the movement sent him to what is now Israel following an argument with the heads of the Jewish Yishuv, regarding the use of funds sent to the Holy Land from the Jewish diaspora.
-Hovevei Zion thought the money should be spent on founding new Jewish colonies, while the heads of the Yishuv, naturally disagreed.
+Hovevei Zion thought the money should be spent on founding new Jewish colonies, while the heads of the Yishuv disagreed.
 Wissotzky was given the role of touring the land in order to find a way of solving the debate, while keeping everyone happy.

 Wissotzky Tea soon gained devoted customers all over the Russian Empire.